-You see, all of their systems were built around algorithms that need unique product numbers and other unique codes to match their database records.
-Without those product codes (manufacturer IDs, etc.) their tools just don't know what to do with that information, so it gets dumped into a big bucket and is never used.
+All of their systems were built around algorithms that need unique product numbers and other unique codes to match their database records.
+Without those product codes (manufacturer IDs, SKU numbers, etc.) their tools just don't know what to do with that information, so it gets dumped into a big bucket and is never mined for savings opportunities.

-This is why GPOs have historically been so bad at Purchased Services.
+This is why GPOs have historically been lacking at assessing Purchased Services savings potential.
 They don't have the insight or compliance capabilities within their members' data to appropriately contract for services like they can for product categories.

-The only way to truly know how much you are spending across your purchased services categories is to access your accounts payable data, your p-card data, and any other random Excel sheet your organization is using to track purchases across ALL of your locations.
+The only way to truly know how much you are spending across your purchased services categories (there are over 1,200 categories!) is to access your accounts payable data, your p-card data, and any other random Excel sheet your organization is using to track purchases across ALL of your locations.

-I know your AP department is busy and you dont want to bother them, but this is the only way.
+I know your AP department is busy and you don't want to bother them, but this is the only way.
 Hopefully you already have an interface into the AP system so you can run a simple report.
-There are pre-built reports within most financial software (like the AP275 Invoice Distribution report for Infor/Lawson software) that quickly pulls all of the necessary information you need to get a handle on your purchased services.
+There are pre-built reports within most financial software (like the AP275 Invoice Distribution report for Infor/Lawson software) that quickly pulls all of the necessary information you need to get a handle on your purchased services expenses.